Swimming pool covers operation and safety (TN48)2 July 2020

 Installation of electrically-powered motorised units should be by people suitably trained, qualified and experienced with the class and type of equipment used, in accordance with IEE regulation 702.

 Ideally the motor and operating panel will be sited away from the pool surround.
 If not, they should be enclosed in a secure housing with lockable access.
-The Electricity in Swimming Pool Regulations may limit the position of a motorised system within the pool hall.
+The Electricity at Work Regulations 1989 may limit the position of a motorised system within the pool hall.

 The pool cover should fit over the maximum amount of pool surface area possible, to give the greatest return, given sufficient clearance from the poolside to prevent snagging.
 The pool cover should be sited in a position to maintain safe access for people passing by the apparatus on the pool surround.
 For larger surrounds such as competition pools, where the cover spool is mounted at the pool hall perimeter, rails will be needed to guide the leading edge to the water.
 Starting blocks and other competition equipment should be removed first, to avoid damage.